 As shown in the Figure 4.4 above, it is projected that the system's excess of revenues over expenses, including amortization, has negative values throughout the study period.
-It must be noted that there is an annual municipal contribution of \$63,183 to assist in ongoing operating and capital costs.
-With annual amortization expenses over \$140,000 each year, the system continuously has higher expenses compared to revenues from 2020 to 2026.
+It must be noted that the system has a history of contributions to the water system from the general reserve to cover excess expenses.
+However, with annual amortization expenses over \$200,000 each year, the system continuously has higher expenses compared to revenues from 2020 to 2026.
 It is not yet known whether funding can be obtained through a funding program for some of the major capital works.
-Without the municipal contribution or some assistance from government funding, the DWS will not be able to sustain itself based on the projected capital and major maintenance items.
+Without the municipal contribution or some assistance from government funding, the DWS will not be able to wholy sustain itself based on the projected capital and major maintenance items in the short-term.